telegram-bot-sdk/telegram-bot-sdk/README.md

 ## Contributing

 Thank you for considering contributing to the project.
-Please review the [CONTRIBUTING][link-contributing] guidelines & [CODE_OF_CONDUCT][link-code-of-conduct] for details.
+Please read [the contributing guide][link-contributing] before creating an issue or sending in a pull request.

+## Code of Conduct

+Please read our [Code of Conduct][link-code-of-conduct] before contributing or engaging in discussions.

 ## Security